 We will pay reasonable travel expenses.
 We encourage all our volunteers to use public transport but we will pay car mileage and even parking costs if there is no reasonable alternative.
 We require evidence of expenditure, but there are circumstances where we can accept a log book rather than receipts.

 Mentors need to be confident with current classroom practices.
-We interview all candidates and this will include a discussion with a current mentor, so we can together evaluate if your experience is appropriate.
+We interview all candidates, so we can together evaluate if your experience is appropriate.

 An organisation with a strong physical presence requires people on the ground in each area where we operate.
 This includes in-school volunteers, mentors, and volunteer leaders.
 Our strategy is therefore to focus on London while we grow to a suitable scale, after which we can open up in new areas, building a local support structure in each.

-We are confident that we are working in a way which professionals predict will succeed, but we want to continue to improve our quality and to get external validation of our results.
+Thus we have an intervention which professionals predict will succeed and which is already showing positive impact.
+However, we want to continue to improve the quality of our intervention and to get external validation of our results.